ryan95f/Group-9-Project/CAMEL 2/README.md

 ```sh
  py manage.py parselatexfile file.tex
 ```
-**Note:** Can eitehr use main.tex or tex/MA0000/main.tex to add files to CAMEL.
+**Note:** Can either use main.tex or tex/MA0000/main.tex to add files to CAMEL.
 The latex file used, must be syntactically correct before using the parser.
 So use a latex compiler before adding to CAMEL.

-![CAMEL][logo]
+->![CAMEL][logo]<-
 [logo]:https://github.com/Ryan95Z/Group-9-Project/blob/master/Archive/CAMEL2/media/camel_logo_reversed.png